 Investment decisions still remain to be the number one discussion point for many newly-established family offices.
 From specific financial requirements to decisions over whether an analyst is needed, investment decisions take up the majority of time and energy.
 It is almost commonplace for a billion euro investment organization to be run by just three people.

-After a liquidity event, private wealth owners can spend several years trying to figure out how to structure their operations.
-There are many important considerations on the operational and organizational front, especially if family offices are trying to build in-house capability for managing direct investments.
+After a liquidity event, private wealth owners can spend several years trying to figure out how to structure their investment operations.
+There are many important considerations on the operational and organizational front, especially if family offices are trying to build in-house capability for managing family office direct investments.
 New multi-family offices similarly have an increased focus on operations, as they seek to design their offering to best meet the market.

 Finding a way to professionalize organizational structures and operational processes is crucial to a family office’s long-term success and impact.
 We help family offices to decide how the organization should be structured, in which markets they should operate, what services should be supplied, and how.
 We further support the establishment of operational processes, from financial reporting to the establishment of KPIs and OKRs, to the internal communication between wealth owners and departments.
 Through professionalizing operations which are agile and resilient, we enable family offices to be future fit.